BeyonderLimit/Offline-ASR-Translation/README.md

 # Real-Time Speech Translation

-A real-time speech-to-speech translation system that listens to English speech, translates it to Spanish, and speaks the translation back using text-to-speech.
+An Fully-Offline real-time speech-to-speech translation system that listens to English speech, translates it to Spanish, and speaks the translation back using text-to-speech.

 ## Features